Southwestern AHEC's mission is "Opening doors to better health in underserved populations through education, careers and outreach.”

 Our success is built on building relationships and working to highlight our strengths and, the strengths of our community partners.
 Our impact is stronger when we link our programs to complement others in the community.

-The Area Health Education Centers (AHEC) program was developed by Congress in 1971 to inspire, train, recruit and retain a health professions workforce committed to underserved populations.
-AHECs help bring the resources of academic medicine to bear in addressing local community health needs.
-By their structure, AHECs respond in a flexible and creative manner for adapting national health initiatives to particular needs of the nation’s most vulnerable communities.
-Most AHEC programs receive both state and federal funding.
-Today, 54 AHEC programs with more than 250 centers operate in almost every state, the District of Columbia, Guam and Micronesia.
-Approximately 120 medical schools and 600 nursing and allied health schools work collaboratively with AHECs to improve health for underserved and under-represented populations.
+The federal Area Health Education Centers (AHEC) program was developed by Congress in 1971 under Title VII to inspire, train, recruit and retain a health professions workforce committed to underserved populations.
+Through this infrastructure, AHECs help bring the resources of academic medicine to bear in addressing local community health needs.

-Southwestern AHEC's most pressing needs are to gaining new funding streams to enhance and maintain programs.
+Southwestern AHEC's most pressing needs are to gain new funding streams to enhance and maintain programs.
 This includes: 1.
-Obtain funding to support administrative and/or secretarial support. $20K (Part Time)
+Obtain funding to support administrative and/or secretarial support. $25K (Part Time)

-In our experience in working with youth, it is apparent that cultural sensitivity and awareness needs to be introduced to students in middle and high school - so, that they will have a better understanding of themselves and appreciate others for their similarities and differences.
-This year we are planning to pilot a program to train the CHSC students in cultural diversity, and train them as trainers to train the younger students - middle and high schoolers.
-We are hoping to measure a difference in all of the students who receive the cultural sensitivity training.
+In our experience in working with youth, it is apparent that cultural sensitivity and awareness need to be introduced to students in middle and high school - so, that they will have a better understanding of themselves and appreciate others for their similarities and differences.
+The YHSC and CHSC programs, and our Public Health Ambassador presentation, address these issues, as well as other environmental and social determinants of health.

 This year Southwestern AHEC is celebrating the expansion of our programs for each of our focus areas: Connecting Students to Careers,Professionals to Communities, and Communities to BetterHealth.
-Our outreach and educational programs now extend from Bridgeport into each end of our service region: Stamford, Norwalk and New Haven.
+Our outreach and educational programs now extend into each end of our service region: New Haven, Norwalk and Stamford.
 Southwestern AHEC is making an impact in our communities by building a more diverse future health care workforce, contributing educational programs for healthier communities, and improving access to quality health care.

 The goal of the IAP Program is to increase children’s immunization levels, with a focus on 0-2 year olds.
 Key activities of the IAP Program are: